DevX-Cipher/WinToMacApps/README.md

 ##  License & Legal Note

-This project is provided for educational use only.
-Redistribution of the macOS SDK is **not permitted** by Apple’s license.
-You must extract it yourself from a macOS system or download it.

 This project is licensed under the MIT License (with a non-commercial use clause).
 See the [LICENSE](./LICENSE) file for more details.
 ---